Skip to content

 If you’re self-employed or have other income, you might need to fill in a Self Assessment tax return to let HMRC know how much tax you paid.

-If you’re filing for the first time or didn’t send a tax return last year, you need to register for Self Assessment at GOV.UKOpens in a new window
+If you’re filing for the first time or didn’t send a tax return last year, you need to register for Self AssessmentOpens in a new window on GOV.UK.

 You must fill in a Self Assessment letter if you: